Variational Causal Inference: Introduction

 For example, given a cell with type A549 ($X$) that received SAHA drug treatment ($T$), we may want to know what its gene expression profile ($Y'$) would look like if he had received Dex drug treatment ($T'$) instead.
 In this case, we would want to take the profiles of other cells with type A549 that have indeed received Dex drug treatment as reference, but would also want to extract as much individual features as possible from this cell's own expression profile ($Y$) to combine with the reference so that the reconstructed counterfactual expression profile could preserve its own identity.

 Yet the lack of observability of $Y'$ presents a major difficulty for supervised learning when $Y$ is taken as an input.
-In previous works that involve self-supervised counterfactual generators \cite{louizos2017causal, yoon2018ganite, lotfollahi2021learning}, there is no explicit regulation on the trade-off between covariate-specific efficacy and individual features unaccounted for by the covariates.
+In previous works that involve self-supervised counterfactual generators \cite{louizos2017causal, yoon2018ganite, lotfollahi2021learning}, there is no explicit regulation on the trade-off between covariate-specific efficacy (reference) and residual individual features (identity).
 In \citet{louizos2017causal} and \citet{yoon2018ganite}, there is no such regulation; the trade-off is black-boxed and has to depend on network sizing.
-In \citet{lotfollahi2021learning}, the trade-off is implicitly encouraged by the balancing between the adversarial reward and reconstruction loss of the generator.
-In this work, we present a semi-autoencoding scheme and its variational Bayes \cite{kingma2013auto, rezende2014stochastic} counterpart to address this problem.
-Our framework is able to encode latents that explicitly honor covariate-specific efficacy while preserving individuality.
+In \citet{lotfollahi2021learning}, the trade-off is implicitly encouraged by the balancing between adversarial reward and reconstruction loss.
+In this work, we present a semi-autoencoding framework with variational Bayes \citep{kingma2013auto, rezende2014stochastic} that is able to encode latents that explicitly honor covariate-specific efficacy while preserving individuality.